 Weekend curfew in effect across Turkey

-Turkey imposed another weekend curfew on late Friday as part of measures to contain the COVID-19 outbreak.
+Turkey imposed another weekend curfew on late Friday as part of measures to stem the spread the novel coronavirus.

-Certain sectors such as production, supply, health and agriculture are exempt from the curfews and supermarkets, grocery stores, butchers, and dried fruit shops will operate between 10 a.m. to 5 p.m. over the weekend.
+Certain sectors such as production, supply, health and agriculture are exempt from the curfew and supermarkets, grocery stores, butchers, and dried fruit shops will operate between 10:00 a.m. and 5:00 p.m.
+(0700-1400GMT) over the weekend.

-Over 97.7 million cases have been reported worldwide, with recoveries nearing 54 million, according to figures compiled by the US Johns Hopkins University.
+Over 101.68 million cases have been reported worldwide, with recoveries over 56.23 million, according to figures compiled by the US' Johns Hopkins University.

 The US, India, and Brazil remain the worst-hit countries in terms of cases.